NannyML/nannyml/docs/quick.rst

 We see that the realized performance has indeed sharply dropped in the two indicated chunks.
 The performance was relatively stable in the preceding period even though **AGEP** was already slightly shifted at that time.
-This confirms the need to monitor performance/estimated performance as not every shift impacts performance.
+This confirms the need to monitor performance/estimated performance, as not every shift impacts performance.

 ------------